-Failure to meet these criteria will result in the student not being eligible to participate in internship opportunities, short-courses, and other program-affiliated activities outside of regular course requirements and possible suspension of research funding.
+Failure to meet these criteria will result in the student not being eligible to participate in internship opportunities, short courses, peer tutorships and other program-affiliated activities outside of regular course requirements and possible suspension of research funding.

-All deficiencies in the criteria listed above must be corrected within one semester of being notified of unacceptable academic standing by the Graduate Student Committee.
-Failure to correct the deficiencies within one semester will result in dismissal from the program.
+Unless otherwise specified, all deficiencies in the criteria listed above must be corrected within one semester of being notified of unacceptable academic standing by the Graduate Student Committee.
+Failure to correct the deficiencies within one semester (or time-frame provided by the Graduate Student Committee) will result in dismissal from the program.